 Getting a pilot’s license can be incredibly expensive.
 Between the costs renting an aircraft to log your flight hours, the fees for the flight instructor, any instruction material or manuals, insurance, and the FAA testing fee, you’re bound to spend more than $10,00 even just to earn a Recreational license.

 The estimated cost is already intimidating for just about anyone.
 For anyone who would like to go to flight school and attempt to earn a license, they likely go through a process of internal evaluation where they assess if they can earn back their investment.
 This involves an introspective look into their chances of becoming a successful pilot.
-It is in this step that the traditional image of aviation aids men more than women.

 2. A training environment that is not friendly towards females